dfuse-io/docs/content/guides/ethereum/tutorials/track_trx.md

 ---
 weight: 3
-title: Track transaction in real-time (React/JavaScript)
+title: Track transaction in real-time
 ---

+{{< row-wrapper >}}

-# Track transaction in Realtime (React/JavaScript)
+{{< sub-section-title title="Track transaction in Realtime (React/JavaScript)" awesome-icon="far fa-book-spells" icon-link="/img/icon-crypto-currency-ethereum-01.svg" >}}

 ## Create React App
-We will use the {{< externalLink href="https://github.com/facebook/create-react-app">}} to sets up your development environment so that you can use the latest JavaScript features.
+We will use the {{< externalLink href="https://github.com/facebook/create-react-app">}} to set up your development environment so that you can use the latest JavaScript features.
 You’ll need to have Node >= 8.10 and npm >= 5.6 on your machine.
 To create a project, run:

 {{< tabs "create-react-app">}}
 {{< tab title="Shell" lang="shell" >}}